Felon Voting Rights

 Felony Conviction

-• If you have been convicted of a felony, either in Nebraska or another state or in federal court, you cannot register to vote until two years after the completion of your sentence including any probation or parole term.
+• If you have been convicted of a felony, either in Nebraska or another state or in federal court, you cannot register to vote until you have completed your sentence including any probation or parole term.

 Mentally Incompetent (Non compos mentis)